maban/styleguides/_resourceexample/README.md

 To add an example:

 1. [create a new file within the _resourceexample folder](https://github.com/maban/styleguides/new/gh-pages/_resourceexample) (the same one as this README).
-2. Give it a name that's the same as the site the example is from, with words separated by hyphens.
+2. Give it a name that's the same as the site the example is from, with words separated by hyphens, with .md at the end.
 3. Paste the following templating code into it:

 ```